 Mexican Tart

 I lost patience after the 14th time of trying to nail it.
 It’s really not that difficult, but I got frustrated doing it with no tortilla press.
-I so wanted to make them…
+I really wanted to make them, but patience is not one of my greatest strengths, unfortunately.

 I did, however, make something last minute that turned out better than I expected.